Union Station (Ogden, Utah): The "Crossroads of the West"

-By the 1920's, Ogden's Union Station was serving both the UP and SP, as well as the successor to the RGW (the Denver and Rio Grande Western Railroad [D&RGW]), and a number of regional and interurban railroads.
+By the 1920's, Ogden's Union Station was serving both the UP and SP, as well as the successor to the RGW, the Denver and Rio Grande Western Railroad (D&RGW), and a number of regional and interurban railroads.
 At its height, it had 13 passenger tracks with platforms, a commissary that provided food and supplies to long-distance trains, a laundry building that washed linens for most of UP's rail network, a large United States Postal Service (USPS) annex that served mail trains, and serviced more than 60 passenger trains each day.
 It was around this time that the name "Crossroads of the West" began appearing in publications as a way to describe Ogden's significance to the national transportation infrastructure.
 There was also a memorial plaque commissioned by the Ogden City Council that had Ogden in the center with railroad tracks radiating out from it in all directions (each bearing the name of a railroad company that served the station).
 It bears the words, "You can't get anywhere without coming to OGDEN," which also served as the city slogan for some time.
 This memorial is still on display inside the Union Station to this day.

-The absolute peak of rail traffic in Ogden came during both World War I (WWI)and World War II (WWII).
+The absolute peak of rail traffic in Ogden came during both World War I (WWI) and World War II (WWII).
 The city and depot became an important stopover point for soldiers and materials being moved across the country for the war effort, and many new businesses popped up on nearby 25th Street to entertain and support the huge influx of travelers.

-Decline and Preservation
+Decline and preservation

 Rail traffic began to decline sharply after WWII ended in 1945, owing mainly to the newfound popularity of both the airline industry and increasing accessibility of automobiles for the average traveler and commuter.
 By 1950, the number of daily passenger trains was down to 20.
 The construction of the Interstate Highway System continued to pull traffic from both freight and passenger trains into the 1960s.

-By the late 1960's passenger train traffic to Ogden had been reduced to just two trains in each direction daily.
-The USPS had ended its Railway post office service, leading to the discontinuation of mail trains by 1967.
-The OUR&D tore out passenger tracks 6-13, leaving just 5 tracks and three platforms at the once massive station complex.
-UP and SP decided to begin curtailing the operations of the OUR&D and re-absorbed much (but not all) of its infrastructure and employees back into their own operations.
+By the late 1960s passenger train traffic to Ogden had been reduced to just two trains in each direction daily.
+The USPS had ended its railway post office service, leading to the discontinuation of mail trains by 1967.
+The OUR&D tore out passenger tracks 6-13, leaving just 5 tracks and three platforms at the once-massive station complex.
+UP and SP decided to begin curtailing the operations of the OUR&D and re-absorbed much, but not all, of its infrastructure and employees back into their own operations.
 The commissary was torn down in 1969, marking the end of Ogden as a servicing point for long-distance passenger trains.
 The station building was now empty for most of the day except for what was described as a handful of OUR&D employees handling daily operations.
 The final agreement between the OUR&D and a privately owned passenger train service for use of the station was signed in 1971.